TidyHQ vs Squarespace

 Where TidyHQ wins

-Real membership management — who's financial, when renewals are due, what they've paid, what tier they're on.
+Actual membership management — renewal tracking, payment history, membership tiers, digital membership cards on Pro.
 Financial reporting with Xero sync.
-Governance tools: meeting minutes with action items, committee task management, document storage.
+Governance tools: meeting minutes with action items, committee task management, 25 GB document storage.
 Member communications via email and SMS.
 Event ticketing with member-only pricing.
-Everything designed for how clubs and associations actually operate.
+A free plan with unlimited contacts and unlimited admin seats.
+Everything a club needs to operate that has nothing to do with what the website looks like.

 Where Squarespace wins

-Squarespace is a world-class website builder and TidyHQ is not trying to compete there.
-Their templates are genuinely beautiful.
-Their e-commerce handles products, subscriptions, and digital downloads.
-Their SEO tools, blogging, and analytics are mature.
-Their ecosystem of integrations is massive.
-If your organisation's primary need is a polished public-facing website, Squarespace is the obvious choice.
+Squarespace is a world-class website builder.
+The templates are beautiful.
+The e-commerce handles products and digital downloads.
+SEO tools, blogging, and analytics are mature.
+If your organisation needs a polished public-facing website, Squarespace does that job better than TidyHQ.

 Best for